-SPCH 363 HISTORY OF THEATRE

-Study of the history and development of the theater from the Greek to the twentieth century.
+SPCH 363 HISTORY OF THEATRE 4 Study of the history and development of the theater from the Greek to the twentieth century.
 Offered even years only.

-SPCH 365 PLAY DIRECTION

-Fundamentals of play direction; each student produces and directs a one-act play or one act from a longer play for public performance.
+SPCH 365 PLAY DIRECTION 3 Fundamentals of play direction; each student produces and directs a one-act play or one act from a longer play for public performance.
 Prerequisite: SPCH 242 or permission of instructor.

-SPCH 381, 382, 383 BIBLICAL PREACHING

-Preparation and delivery of Biblical sermons for worship, evangelism, and special worship occasions.
+SPCH 381, 382, 383 BIBLICAL PREACHING 2, 2, 2 Preparation and delivery of Biblical sermons for worship, evangelism, and special worship occasions.
 Laboratories and Sabbath speaking appointments included.
 Prerequisite: SPCH 101.
 SPCH 395 METHODS OF TEACHING SPEECH COMMUNICATION 3 Study of the basic principles and practices of teaching speech on the junior high and secondary levels.
 Special attention given to contemporary methods of presentation in classrooms and therapy sessions; includes observations, demonstration, and class participation.
 Offered on demand.
 SPCH 401 INTRODUCTION TO GENERAL SEMANTICS 2 Study of the use of language to influence human behavior, to solve problems, and to resolve conflicts.
 Offered even years only.
 SPCH 443 PERSUASIVE SPEAKING 4 Study of motivation in human behavior as applied by the public communicator in the process of persuasion; analysis of persuasive speeches for their emotional, ethical, and logical value; practice in composing and delivering speeches to influence choice.
 Prerequisite: SPCH 101.
 Offered even years only.

-SPCH 496 SEMINAR IN SPEECH COMMUNICATION 2 Integrating course required of all speech communication majors in the senior year.
-Includes a review of literature and research methods in speech communication, experience in writing critical reviews and investigating issues in areas of special interest to class members, and oral presentation of reports.
+SPCH 453 THE RHETORIC OF WESTERN THOUGHT 3 Study of the principles of rhetoric proposed by Aristotle, Quintillian, Cicero, and others; the relationship of the principles of rhetoric to contemporary speechmaking.
+Prerequisite: SPCH 101.
+SPCH 496, 497 SPEECH COMMUNICATION SEMINAR 1,1 An integrating course required of all speech communication majors in the senior year.
+Includes review of literature and research methods in speech communication, experience in writing and presenting critical reviews, and development and formal presentation of assigned projects.
 ENGL 484 HISTORY OF THE ENGLISH LANGUAGE 3 See the English section of this bulletin.
 ENGL 485 LINGUISTICS 3 See the English section of this bulletin.

-SPEECH-LANGUAGE PATHOLOGY AND AUDIOLOGY (SPPA)

-SPPA 210 SURVEY OF SPEECH-LANGUAGE PATHOLOGY AND AUDIOLOGY 3

-Survey of communication disorders with major emphasis given to the etiologies, symptomologies, and the recognition of speech, language, voice, and hearing disorders.
+SPEECH-LANGUAGE PATHOLOGY AND AUDIOLOGY (SPPA) SPPA 210 SURVEY OF SPEECH-LANGUAGE PATHOLOGY AND AUDIOLOGY 3 Survey of communication disorders with major emphasis given to the etiologies, symptomatologies, and the recognition of speech, language, voice, and hearing disorders.
 SPPA 250 SIGN LANGUAGE FOR THE DEAF 3 Introduction to the basic signs used in communicating with the hearing impaired; includes group practice in signing letters, words, sentences, and songs.
 (Offered contingent on sufficient enrollment.)